diogomartino/SAMPMailJS/README.md

 # SAMPMailJS

-Use this include to send emails directly trough a gmail account (or another SMTP server if you want).
+Use this include to send emails directly trough a gmail account.
 This will prevent that your mails end on the spam folder.
+We now support custom SMTP servers.

 ### WIKI